wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/latency_and_bandwidth.md

 #### Suggested Activities

 **[Latencies]** What do you think the network latency is between major U.S. cities?
 Go to [this site](https://ipnetwork.bgtmo.ip.att.net/pws/network_delay.html) and find out the current network latency between Houston and Seattle and the current latency between New York and Philadephia.
 Which two U.S. cities (among those on that site) are the furthest apart in terms of network latencies?

 **[Latencies and speed of light]** Assuming that data travels at the speed of light, in a straight line, what would be the network latency between New York and Los Angeles?
 How much bigger is it in reality (using the same site as in the previous activity)?

 **[Bandwidth]** Download a large file from some Web site and measure the (perceived) bandwidth that you achieved.
 For instance, you can download the 100 MB file on [this site](https://speed.hetzner.de/).
-Note that tools (other than Web browsers) are available to download files from URLs that print out download times and/or data transfer rates (e.g., <tt>wget<tt> on Linux).
+Note that tools (other than Web browsers) are available to download files from URLs that print out download times and/or data transfer rates (e.g., `wget` on Linux).